 Our curriculum provides opportunities for the pupils to gain an awareness of how to stay safe.

-If anyone, any adult and any child, has any safeguarding concern they are encouraged to contact one of our safeguarding team, Ruth Cornell and Rachel Saunders in person, via telephone or via email.
+If anyone, any adult and any child, has any safeguarding concern they are encouraged to contact one of our safeguarding team, Rachel Saunders of Jacqueline Gooder in person, via telephone or via email.

 If we have reasonable cause for concern that a child maybe at risk of significant harm, we will refer to social care.
 This referral can be made with or without us informing parents.